LLMEval-Fair: A Large-Scale Longitudinal Study on Robust and Fair Evaluation of Large Language Models: Introduction

-Collectively, these solutions constitute LLMEval-3, a comprehensive framework for dynamic LLM evaluation.
-We leverage this framework to conduct an extensive longitudinal study on our official platform, spanning from the second half of 2023 to the first half of 2025.
-Throughout this period, we have continuously evaluated nearly 50 leading proprietary and open-source models, typically assessing them within one week of their public release.
-To ensure the fairness and timeliness of our evaluation, we constantly update our private question bank.
-Each model undergoes at least three independent, randomly sampled evaluation runs to ensure the stability of our findings.
-To date, this rigorous, ongoing effort has accumulated over 150k evaluation data points.
+Collectively, these solutions constitute LLMEval-Fair, a comprehensive framework for dynamic LLM evaluation.
+We leverage this framework to conduct an extensive longitudinal study on our official platform, spanning from the first half of 2023 to the second half of 2025.
+The study is longitudinal across three simultaneous dimensions: \textit{temporal} (continuous tracking over 30 months rather than single snapshots), \textit{data} (the question bank is incrementally expanded, so later evaluation rounds sample from a substantively different pool than earlier ones), and \textit{model} (successive generations within the same family, e.g., GPT-3.5 $\to$ GPT-4o $\to$ GPT-5, are compared under a unified protocol).
+Throughout this period, we have continuously evaluated nearly 60 leading proprietary and open-source models, typically assessing them within one week of their public release.
+Each model is pinned to a specific, fixed API snapshot (e.g., \texttt{gpt-4o-2024-11-20}) and undergoes at least three independent, randomly sampled evaluation runs to ensure stability.
+To date, this rigorous, ongoing effort has accumulated over 180k evaluation data points.

-Leveraging this large-scale evaluation data, we conduct systematic investigations across three key research questions corresponding to our core challenges.
-Our empirical analysis reveals several key findings that provide new insights into LLM capabilities and evaluation practices.
-We summarize several key findings: we find that (a) all models converge to a performance ceiling around 90\% with persistent gaps in specialized domains like literature and medicine, (b) dynamic rankings diverge significantly from static benchmarks, and static benchmarks suffer from severe data contamination, (c) our framework demonstrates exceptional ranking stability with negligible variance under multi-round resampling and varying sample sizes.
-More insightful findings are presented in Section 4.
+Leveraging this large-scale evaluation data, we systematically investigate three research questions corresponding to our core challenges and find that (a) all models converge to a performance ceiling around 90\% persistent gaps in specialized domains like literature and medicine, (b) dynamic rankings diverge from static benchmarks, and static benchmarks suffer from severe data contamination, (c) our framework demonstrates exceptional ranking stability with negligible variance under multi-round resampling and varying sample sizes.
+More insightful findings are presented in Section \ref{Experiment and Analysis}.